JoshuaN7/flask-website/README.md

 ## Goal

 The goal of this project is to create a flask website to allow students to login a portal and access their current stamps in order to redeem them for various prizes.
-In addition, we hope to implement a teacher's only portal where they can manage their students stamps.
+In addition, we hope to implement a teacher's only portal where they can manage their student's stamps.

 ## Our tech stack

 Our tech stack is rather simple, as we are not using any front-end framework.

-Front-end: Jinja templates (Flask)
+- Front-end: Jinja templates (Flask)
-Backend: Flask
+- Backend: Flask + SQLAlchemy
-Database: PostgreSQL
+- Database: PostgreSQL

 ## How we are hosting this website